Instruction generation

 Both flow through the same _write_template helper with the same replacements dictionary.

-In addition to copying the instructions tree under kb/commonplace/instructions/, init_project promotes a selected subset of skills (write, validate, connect, convert, ingest, snapshot-web, revise-iterative, revise-autoreason) into runtime discovery directories for multiple harnesses:
+In addition to copying the instructions tree under kb/commonplace/instructions/, init_project attempts to project a selected subset of skills (write, validate, connect, convert, health-check, ingest, snapshot-web, revise-iterative, revise-autoreason) into two known runtime discovery layouts:

 • .claude/skills/cp-skill-<skill>/